top of page

 Allergies

 Allergies can trigger excessive licking or chewing of paws, which in turn creates a moist environment where yeast thrives.
-Common allergens like pollen, dust, food, or grass can irritate the skin and, when combined with saliva, further compromise the skin’s natural barrier.
-This makes it even more susceptible to yeast overgrowth and infection.
+Inflammation from allergies like pollen, dust, or grass breaks down the barrier, and bacteria from the skin's surface and from the mouth (licking) get past the barrier breach, causing infection.

 Excess moisture